 The Arizona State Museum at U of A was established in 1893, making it the oldest anthropology museum in the Southwest.
 It is also the largest and an affiliate of the Smithsonian Institution.
 Kids are free, while adults get in for $5.
 Numerous public outreach activities include a unique series of summer camps for adults and Culture Craft Saturday in the museum’s lobby, where you can weave a bowl or card wool.
 A must-visit for understanding the anthropological history of the Southwest.

 2. Brigham Young University Museum of Peoples and Cultures

-The Museum of Peoples and Cultures at BYU has a long history going back to 1879.
-Open five days with free admission, the museum is highly accessible to the public with programs like Mornings at the Museum and Adventure Date Night.
+The Museum of Peoples and Cultures at BYU has a long history from 1879.
+Open five days with free admission; the museum is highly accessible to the public with programs like Mornings at the Museum and Adventure Date Night.
 Students can volunteer, and professional archaeologists and anthropologists also benefit through papers published by the museum.

 1. Harvard University Peabody Museum of Archaeology and Ethnology

 George Peabody (1795-1859) endowed 22 educational institutions in his lifetime, including Yale’s Peabody Museum of Natural History.
 Harvard’s Peabody was founded in 1866, making it one of the oldest anthropology museums in the world.
 The Peabody opens its doors to kids through a variety of programs like Amazing Aztecs (grades 4-7), Globetrotters (K-2), and Foragers to Farmers (grades 6-8).
 General museum highlights include the nation’s largest collection of artifacts from the Lewis and Clark Expedition and over 5,000 ancient Peruvian textiles.

 This concludes our ranking of the 15 most public-friendly university anthropology museums.